Tom Zenk

 Thomas Erwin Zenk (November 30, 1958 – December 9, 2017) was an American professional wrestler and bodybuilder.
-He was best known for his appearances with the World Wrestling Federation from 1986 to 1987, American Wrestling Association (AWA) 1988 to 1989 and with World Championship Wrestling from 1989 to 1994, as well for his tours of Japan with All Japan Pro Wrestling.
+He was a babyface for his entire career and was best known for his appearances with the World Wrestling Federation from 1986 to 1987, with the American Wrestling Association from 1988 to 1989, and with World Championship Wrestling from 1989 to 1994, as well for his tours of Japan with All Japan Pro Wrestling.

 Early life

 Zenk was born in Golden Valley, Minnesota.
 He attended Robbinsdale High School in Robbinsdale, Minnesota.
 His 1976 graduating class included fellow future professional wrestlers Brady Boone, Barry Darsow, Curt Hennig, Nikita Koloff, and Rick Rude.
 He attended the University of Minnesota, where he majored in speech communications.

 Bodybuilding career

 Zenk competed as a bodybuilder.
 In October 1980, he competed in the "Mr. North Country" competition, placing third.
 In July 1981, he participated in the "Mr. Minnesota" competition, winning championships in the overall, heavyweight, and "most muscular" divisions.

 Professional wrestling career

 Early career (1984–1986)

 Zenk was introduced to professional wrestling by Road Warrior Animal, who he met at a bodybuilding contest.
 He was trained to wrestle by Brad Rheingans and Eddie Sharkey.
 He debuted in early 1984 with Mid-South Wrestling in Louisiana.
 In mid-1984, Zenk joined the Minneapolis, Minnesota-based American Wrestling Association, where he performed as an undercard wrestler until September 1985.
 He was named Rookie of the Year for 1984 by the Wrestling Observer Newsletter, tying with Jushin Liger.

 In October 1985, Zenk joined the Portland, Oregon-based Pacific Northwest Wrestling promotion, where he received a push.
 In December 1985, he and Scott Doring won the NWA Pacific Northwest Tag Team Championship.
 They lost the Championship to Bobby Jaggers and Rip Oliver the following month.
 In the same month, Zenk defeated Jaggers for the NWA Pacific Northwest Heavyweight Championship.
 He held the Championship until March 1986, when Jaggers regained it.
 Between May 1985 and October 1986, Zenk also wrestled intermittently with the Montreal-based Lutte Internationale promotion in Canada, where he won the Canadian International Tag Team Championship with Dan Kroffat.